Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Conclusions

 \section{Conclusions}

-In this work we studied the entanglement properties of MPS representations of smooth functions, and their applications to constructing shallow encoding quantum circuits.
+We studied entanglement properties of MPS representations of smooth functions, and their applications to constructing shallow encoding quantum circuits.
 In particular, we derived the universal properties of their entanglement spectra.
-We used the obtained entanglement properties to estimate the errors of the quantum circuit representations of these functions, and to inform an improved MPS-based algorithm generating shallow quantum circuits [$O(N)$ gates] encoding them.
+We used these to estimate the errors of the quantum circuit representations of these functions, and to build an improved MPS-based algorithm generating shallow quantum circuits [$O(N)$ gates] encoding them.
 The resulting circuits were benchmarked on real and simulated IBM QPUs.
+The practical performance of our algorithm was validated experimentally on the important example of preparing states encoding probability distribution functions (PDF), in particular heavy-tailed ones.
+Both the analytical and algorithmic results apply, however, to general smooth functions.
+One further domain where this may be of importance is the preparation of initial states for quantum simulation of partial differential equations (PDE), used \emph{e.g.}~in quantum computational fluid dynamics (CFD) \cite{ljubomir2022quantum}.

+For the important case of L\'evy distributions the quantum circuits we constructed reproduced well their qualitative behaviour for up to 156 qubits.
+Moreover, for up to 25 qubits the accuracy was sufficient to pass quantitative statistical tests even on the current noisy devices.
+The results on distribution loading may have importance to various domains of financial risk analysis, risk management, and decision-making that includes series of financial data.
+By developing methods to efficiently work with L\'{e}vy distributions on a quantum computer, we pave the way for more precise modeling of market behaviors, particularly in capturing heavy tails, skewness, and volatility clustering.

-The practical performance of our algorithm allows to construct quantum circuits executable on up to 25 qubits with accuracy sufficient to pass quantitative statistical tests on the current noisy devices, and to generate encoding circuits reproducing qualitative distribution behaviour for up to 64 qubits.
-We emphasize that our algorithm does not require the explicit storage of the input, \emph{i.e.}~the potentially exponentially many discretized function values, in memory, but is able construct the circuit directly by locally sampling from the probability density function (PDF) trough the use of Tensor Cross Interpolation (TCI)\cite{TCI_paper} [see Appendix \ref{app:D}].
-Thus our method is both classical compute- and memory-efficient and scalable to very large qubit numbers.
+It is of key importance that our procedure does not require the explicit storage of the input, \emph{i.e.}~the potentially exponentially many discretized function values, in memory.
+Instead, it is able construct the circuit directly, by locally sampling from the probability density function (PDF) trough the use of Tensor Cross Interpolation (TCI)\cite{TCI_paper}.
+Thus our method is both classical compute- and memory-efficient, and scalable to utility sizes.

-Our results may have importance to various domains of financial risk analysis, risk management, and decision-making that includes series of financial data.
-By developing methods to efficiently work with L\'{e}vy distributions on a quantum computer, the research paves the way for more precise modeling of market behaviors, particularly in capturing heavy tails, skewness, and volatility clustering which has implications for portfolio optimizations, risk management, derivatives pricing and eventually high-frequency trading.